MahmouodMagdi/Clock-Domain-Crossing-Synchronizers/Pulse Synchronizer/Fast to Slow/readme.md

 # Toggle Synchronizer

+This technique is used when the following criteria is satisfied:
+- source clock domain is faster than destination clock domain.
+- Clock domain crossing (CDC)is on a single bit.

+Toggle synchronizer is used to synchronize a pulse generated in a faster clock domain to a slower clock domain.
+In such scenarios a m-ff synchronizer fails as the destination ff may skip the incoming data pulse.
+The diagram below shows the implementation of a toggle synchronizer.

 If the control signal changes too fast then the multi-flop synchronizer cannot avoid the sampling of a metastable signal at the receiving clock domain.
 In this case, we can use Toggle synchronizer as shown in the below diagram.
 The basic function of a pulse synchronizer is to take a single clock wide pulse from one clock domain and create a single clock wide pulse in the new domain.